-What did you take from the whole experience?
+James McDonald And what did you take from the whole experience?

 Bob D’Mello I’m lucky enough to play with Tristan and Henry in a band called Ballgame, now.
 We’ve just restarted it after a couple of years being lazy / unable to do it / busy doing ‘life things’…hopefully we’ll keep it going, do a release, play some shows.
 If we could do anything near as good as Pennines I’ll be immensely pleased.
 I’m just pleased I had a chance to get to know the guys and have a chance to be part of their story.